You can collect the following diagnostic data to help you troubleshoot cluster and job issues:

 : Use both flags to specify a time range in%Y-%m-%dT%H:%M:%S.%fZ

 format for the collection of diagnostic data.
-Specifying a time range also enables the collection of Dataproc autoscaling logs during the time range (by default, Dataproc autoscaling logs are not collected in the diagnostic snapshot data).--tarball-access
+Specifying a time range also enables the collection of Dataproc autoscaling logs during the time range (by default, Dataproc autoscaling logs are not collected in the diagnostic snapshot data).You can use either of both of the following flags to collect specific job driver, Spark event, YARN application, and Sparklens output logs:

 The gcloud dataproc clusters diagnose